1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-The primary driver of Alcoholic Liver Disease is chronic alcohol use, but other factors can increase susceptibility:
+The severe reason of Alcoholic Liver Disease is the persistent consumption of alcohol but other reasons can predispose it:

-• Coexisting liver conditions such as non-alcoholic fatty liver disease (NAFLD)
+• Liver diseases are related to co-occurring liver conditions in which non-alcoholic fatty liver disease (NAFLD) is a co-morbidity.

 Treatment